Taiho-jutsu: In the United States

 The Shudokan Ryu, Taiho Jutsu committee selected techniques that were effective, easy to use and could be adapted to meet the standards set by the California Peace Officer Standards and Training (POST).
 These same techniques were incorporated into the Shudokan Ryu, Taiho Jutsu system.
 All techniques taught in the Shudokan Ryu, Taiho Jutsu system are in compliance with the California POST, Use of Force Standard; and are the foundation for Arrest and Control/Defensive Tactics curricula.
 Techniques not applicable to current law enforcement methods were omitted from the Shudokan Ryu, Taiho Jutsu curricula to limit the potential of excessive force liability.

 As military units have different force options and rules of engagement specific to the operation and branch of service, a separate but similar methodology was developed to instruct military members in the art of Shudokan Ryu, Taiho Jutsu.
 These techniques are taught to military members and units.
 The police and military curricula have separate focuses and objectives based upon the needs of the entities being instructed.

 Current Shudokan Ryu, Taiho Jutsu instructors teach arrest and control tactics at police departments and police academies all over California as well as force options at military units all over the world.

-Taiho Jutsu: (El Arte del Arresto) Este estilo fue Reconocido en Chile mediante resolución de la Dirección General de Movilización Nacional DGMN, del Ministerio de Defensa Nacional del Gobierno de Chile, el Representante es el Maestro 10° Luis Núñez Romero, quien tambien es Maestro de Ninjutsu 5° y Monitor de Judo, entrenando y capacitando a personas en materias de seguridad personal y defensa y a miembros de las FF.AA. y Agentes de Seguridad en materias de Defensa Personal Inherente a sus funciones.